bueler/math302/index.md

 title: Math F302 Differential Equations in Fall 2023 at UAF
 ---

-Welcome to the homepage of in-person **Math F302 Differential Equations**.
+Welcome to the homepage of in-person **Math F302 Differential Equations** for Fall 2023.

 [Ed Bueler](http://bueler.github.io/), the instructor, is in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).